We Answer Your Most Frequently Asked Traffic Questions

 - No points.
 Unlike a speeding ticket, an improper equipment offense will not result in any points on your driver license.
 When a sufficient number of points are applied to your driver’s license, your driver’s license could be suspended or revoked.

 - No increased insurance.
-Because an improper equipment offense is a non-moving violation with no points on your driver’s license, your insurance rates should not increase.
-You could owe significantly more in insurance premiums for a number of years after receiving a speeding ticket.
+Because an improper equipment offense is a violation with no points on your driver’s license or insurance, your insurance rates should not increase.
+You could owe significantly more in insurance premiums for a number of years after receiving and paying off a speeding ticket.

 When Are You Ineligible for an Improper Equipment Offense

-- If your speeding ticket was for driving over 85 miles per hour or more than 20 miles over the posted speed limit
+- If your speeding ticket was for driving more than 20 miles over the posted speed limit

 - If your ticket was for speeding in a school or work zone